-The true test of a manager or the hr department is not when things are going alright, but when things are going haywire.
+The true test of a manager or the HR department is not when things are going well but when things go wrong.

 A study by the American Management Association (AMA) found that managers spend 24% of their time managing conflict in the workplace, often without any guarantee of resolving the conflict.